Do I need one?

 For Big Aretha and Big Liberace we suggest purchasing stands from an online garden center, Amazon, Argos, John Lewis, Homebase or B&Q.

 Which stand should I buy?

-For the smaller parasols- if your parasol isn't in a table you need a heavier stand weighing 20kg minimum.
-The 2m parasol poles are 1inch (25mm) so choose a stand which has a narrow fitting- the Balinese ones have 35mm diameter poles.
+For smaller parasols (2m): If your parasol isn't in a table you need a heavier stand weighing 20kg minimum.
+The 2m metal parasol poles are 1inch (25mm) so choose a stand which has a narrow fitting.
+The Balinese bamboo parasol poles are 35mm diameter.

 Care for your parasol

 Every parasol is unique with its own eccentricities.
 The materials used in the parasols vary and are mostly handmade.
 Please be prepared to carry out a little care on your fair weather friend

 Please don't use them in windy weather conditions, it's not a good idea.

 In the unlikely event that the fabric develops a hole this is easily mended with needle and thread.
 The silver fringe may sometimes tangle, but you simply shake it out.
 It is simply made and simple to repair.
 Store your parasol in its bag as upright as possible to avoid irritation.